derekwebb/ts.corl/README.md

 Nucleon gem that Vagrant can not currently compile.
 Hopefully in the near future this will be resolved.

-This project creates a project.loc Vagrant machine that is fully provisioned for Drupal development and initializes a new site from a Drupal repository.
+This project creates a ts.loc Vagrant machine that is fully provisioned for Drupal development and initializes a new site from a Drupal repository.

 Getting started